 • Make sure you have room in the pan.
 You’ll be adding all the pasta, plus a can of coconut milk, so you want to have ample room to stir everything without it sloshing over the edges!

 • Use roasted garlic if you have time.
-Roasted garlic is soft, buttery, incredibly fragrant and it makes every single dish that much better.
+Roasted garlic is soft, buttery, incredibly fragrant, and it makes every single dish that much better.
 I love it in my homemade roasted tomato sauce, and it’s amazing here too.
-Put it in the oven an hour before you plan to make dinner, and you’ll be in garlicky mushroom heaven.
+Put it in the oven or air fryer ahead of making dinner, and you’ll be in garlicky mushroom heaven.

 Overhead view of Creamy Garlic Mushroom Pasta in bowls